Revisiting Tottenham’s first starting XI under Daniel Levy: Booth, Thelwell…

 A lot has changed at the club since then.
 And given that Spurs finished 12th in 2000–01, things have certainly improved.

-Before Tottenham fans get too sad about Mauricio Pochettino’s departure, they should remember how they lined up the week after Levy replaced Alan Sugar.
+Before Tottenham fans get too sad about the downturn over the past 18 months, they should remember how they lined up the week after Levy replaced Alan Sugar.

 Sullivan had just turned 31 when Levy arrived, but he went on to play for various clubs until he was 43.

-In February 2001 Luke Young was still youthful, but Levy chose to sell him to Charlton that summer.
+In February 2001, Young was still youthful, but Levy chose to sell him to Charlton that summer.

 He played almost his whole career in the Premier League, blemishing his record with a solitary Championship appearance for QPR.

-Playing his last campaign before moving across North London, Sol Campbell was a world-class defender at the time.
+Playing his last campaign before moving across north London, Campbell was a world-class defender at the time.

 After 11 minutes of this game, however, he allowed Branko Strupar to get away and poke home from a corner, which set the tone for Spurs’ awful performance.

-Youngster Alton Thelwell was not a world-class defender.
-He gave away a penalty in this match and was subbed at half time for Anthony Gardner.
+Youngster Thelwell was not a world-class defender.
+He gave away a penalty in this match and was subbed at half-time for Anthony Gardner.

 “I’ll be having a chat with Alton to let him know that just because he is in the first team does not mean he is the finished article,” said a Mourinho-like George Graham after the match.